Crisp Moroccan Appetizer Rolls

 - With one side of a spring roll wrapper facing you, place 3 tablespoons filling just below center of wrapper.
 (Cover remaining wrappers with a damp paper towel until ready to use.)
 Fold bottom side over filling; moisten remaining wrapper edges with water.
 Fold sides toward center over filling.
 Roll up tightly, pressing edge to seal.

-Originally published as Crisp Moroccan Appetizer Rolls in Taste of Home Christmas Annual Annual 2014
+Originally published as Mo-rockin’ (Moroccan) Rolls in Taste of Home Christmas Annual 2014